brianreicher/mcac-sankey-analysis/README.md

 # sankey-art
-Plotly visualizations of Chicago Museum of Contemporary Art data
+Plotly visualizations & analysis of trends at the Museum of Contempary Art Chicago